 Parents have rights and responsibilities regarding their children in South Carolina.
-They must provide financial support, but they also have the right to seek visitation or custody.
+They must provide financial or child support, but they also have the right to seek visitation or custody.

 Abandonment Defined